solana-mobile/SolanaSafariWalletExtension/README.md

 A [Safari Web Extension](https://developer.apple.com/documentation/safariservices/safari_web_extensions) allows an iOS app to add customized functionality to the Safari mobile browser.
 Similar to a Chrome browser extension, the Safari Web Extension can run background/content scripts and inject javascript into the web page.

-The **key benefit** of the web extension on mobile is that it is able to securely communicate with the native iOS app and relay information to the web page.
+The **key benefit** of the web extension on mobile is that it is able to communicate with the native iOS app, relay information to the web page, and render a bottom sheet pop up for a no-context switch signing experience.

 ## Wallet Standard